ingadhoc/website/website_product_attribute_link/README.rst

 To configure this module, you need to:

 #.
 Set with attributes you want to show with links on website
 #.
-Set website link on product = True on attributes form
+Set website link on product = True on attributes list

 Usage
 =====